dhanunay/Formal-verification-of-basic-cache-controller-using-symbi-yosys-/README.md

 4.  **Read/Write Miss (Dirty):** The existing dirty block is written back to memory before the new block is fetched.

 ---

-*This design follows the architectural principles found in standard computer organization literature.*

-Would you like a summary of the next section covering the state transitions within the FSM?